Caleb W. Dorsey: Civil War Service

-Post-war and Death
+Post-war and death

 After the war Dorsey migrated to California where he developed a large ranch in Stanislaus County, just outside of Oakdale, with his brothers.
 In addition to farming the land, they bred and raced thoroughbred horses.
 Dorsey also operated several mining claims, and was active in politics.
 From 1869 to 1873 he served on the Stanislaus County Board of Supervisors, and in 1877 and 1878 he served as a California State Assembly member for the 22nd Assembly.

 Dorsey operated one of his mines, the Snell Mine near Columbia in Tuolumne County, with a partner, J. T. Newcomer.
 During a visit to the mine on April 21, 1896, the partners had an argument that resulted in Newcomer shooting, and killing, Dorsey.
 Newcomer was tried for murder and found guilty, but then found not guilty in a second trial.

-The Caleb Dorsey cousins
+Cousins

 Colonel Caleb Dorsey is sometimes confused with his cousin, Attorney Caleb Dorsey.
 Both Caleb Dorseys were born in Maryland, and both migrated to California.
 Attorney Caleb Dorsey arrived in California in 1850 and lived, and died, in Tuolumne County.
 Colonel Caleb Dorsey arrived in California in 1865 and resided in neighboring Stanislaus County, but like his cousin, also died in Tuolumne County.
 The Colonel earned his military title while serving in the Army of the Confederate States of America.
 Attorney Caleb Dorsey, already in California before the start of the American Civil War, did not participate in the conflict.
 Another possible point of confusion is Attorney Caleb Dorsey's son who was also named Caleb.
 His son, Caleb C. Dorsey, was born in Tuolumne County in 1868 and died there in 1910.
 Colonel Caleb Dorsey never married, and is not known to have had any children.